NetApp/trident/docs/kubernetes/operations/tasks/backends/ontap/ontap-nas/configuration.rst

 clientCertificate         Base64-encoded value of client certificate.
 Used for certificate-based auth.                      "" clientPrivateKey          Base64-encoded value of client private key.
 Used for certificate-based auth.                      "" trustedCACertificate      Base64-encoded value of trusted CA certificate.
 Optional.
-Used for certificate-based auth.        "" username                  Username to connect to the cluster/SVM.
-Used for credential-based auth. password                  Password to connect to the cluster/SVM.
+Used for certificate-based auth.        "" username                  Username with ONTAPI privileges inside the SVM. password                  Username password inside the SVM.
 Used for credential-based auth. storagePrefix             Prefix used when provisioning new volumes in the SVM.
 Once set this **cannot be updated**         "trident" limitAggregateUsage       Fail provisioning if usage is above this percentage                                               "" (not enforced by default) limitVolumeSize           Fail provisioning if requested volume size is above this value                                    "" (not enforced by default)